National Grid Launches Viking Link, Connecting British and Danish Energy Grids

 Credit: Viking Link

 The cable, which runs from Bicker Fen converter station in Lincolnshire to a station in southern Jutland, Denmark, enables the sharing of British and wind power.
-Viking Link represents National Grid's sixth interconnector and the 's ninth, playing a crucial role in delivering low-cost, low-carbon power to UK consumers and helping balance the peaks and troughs associated with increasing wind power usage to combat climate change.
+Viking Link represents National Grid's sixth interconnector and the UK's ninth, playing a crucial role in delivering low-cost, low-carbon power to UK consumers and helping balance the peaks and troughs associated with increasing wind power usage to combat climate change.

 Since commencing initial operations in December 2023, Viking Link has already transported 1,733GWh of power between the two countries, with this figure expected to rise over time.